Battle of the Alamo: Casualties

 The Texian bodies were stacked and burned.
 The only exception was the body of Gregorio Esparza.
 His brother Francisco, an officer in Santa Anna's army, received permission to give Gregorio a proper burial.
 The ashes were left where they fell until February 1837, when Juan Seguín returned to Béxar to examine the remains.
 A simple coffin inscribed with the names Travis, Crockett, and Bowie was filled with ashes from the funeral pyres.
 According to a March 28, 1837, article in the Telegraph and Texas Register, Seguín buried the coffin under a peach tree grove.
-The spot was not marked and cannot now be identified.
+The spot was not marked and remains unidentified.
 Seguín later claimed that he had placed the coffin in front of the altar at the San Fernando Cathedral.
 In July 1936 a coffin was discovered buried in that location, but according to historian Wallace Chariton, it is unlikely to actually contain the remains of the Alamo defenders.
-Fragments of uniforms were found in the coffin and the Texian soldiers who fought at the Alamo were known not to wear uniforms.
+Fragments of uniforms were found in the coffin, and the Texian soldiers who fought at the Alamo were known not to wear uniforms.